sinclairzx81/typebox/design/website/docs/schema/1_coverage.md

 # Schema.Coverage

-TypeBox has broad coverage for all major JSON Schema drafts and is verified against the [Official JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite).
-TypeBox uses a progressive adoption strategy where legacy specifications are supported wherever they can be reconciled with the modern specification.
-Where they cannot, the modern specification takes precedence.
+TypeBox has broad support for all JSON Schema drafts and is heavily tested against the [Official JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite).
+TypeBox targets modern versions of the specification, but supports legacy drafts as well: legacy semantics are honored unless they conflict with a modern specification, in which case the modern behavior takes precedence.

-> ⚠️ TypeBox does not require a specific draft version by default; it will accept schematics from any supported draft.
-If an implementation needs to mandate a specific draft, use the Schema.Meta namespace to validate schematics against that draft version.
-TypeBox treats meta schema validation the same as ordinary schema validation, allowing developers to progressively upgrade to modern specifications without exhaustive schema rewrites.
+> ⚠️ TypeBox will accept schematics from any JSON Schema draft.
+If an application needs to enforce a specific draft, use `Schema.Meta` to validate schematics against that draft.

-The following shows test coverage for each draft.
+The table below shows test coverage per draft.
+Failing tests in legacy drafts are expected where legacy semantics conflict with modern drafts.

 ## Required Keywords